 - Taking the action requested in the petition

 - Considering the petition at a council meeting

 - Holding an inquiry into the matter

 - Undertaking research into the matter

 - Holding a public meeting

 - Holding a consultation

 - Holding a meeting with petitioners

-- Calling a referendum - Writing to the petition organiser setting out our views about the request in the petition.
+- Calling a referendum

+- Writing to the petition organiser setting out our views about the request in the petition.

-If your petition is about something over which the council has no direct control (for example the local railway or hospital) the council may, with the consent of the lead petitioner, forward it to the most relevant body.
+If your petition is about something over which the Council has no direct control (for example the local railway or hospital) the Council may, with the consent of the lead petitioner, forward it to the most relevant body.

-7. Full council debates
+6. Full Council debates

-If a petition contains more than 1500 signatures from people who live, work or study in Rutland, it will be debated by the full council.
+If a petition contains more than 1500 signatures from people who live, work or study in Rutland, it will be debated by the full Council.
 This means that the issue raised in the petition will be discussed at a meeting which all Councillors can attend.

-The council will endeavour to consider the petition at its next meeting, although on some occasions this may not be possible and consideration will then take place at the following meeting.
+The Council will endeavour to consider the petition at its next meeting, although on some occasions this may not be possible (for example due to the need to verify signatures) and consideration will then take place at the following meeting.
 The petition organiser will be given five minutes to present the petition at the meeting and the petition will then be discussed by Councillors for a maximum of 15 minutes.
 Members may wish to ask the petition organiser questions as part of this time limit.
-The council will decide how to respond to the petition at this meeting.
-They may decide to take the action the petition requests, not to take the action requested for reasons put forward in the debate, or to commission further investigation into the matter, for example by a relevant committee or panel.
+The Council will decide how to respond to the petition at this meeting.
+They may decide to take the action the petition requests, not to take the action requested for reasons put forward in the debate, or to commission further investigation into the matter, for example by a relevant committee or sub-committee.

-Where the issue is one on which the Council Executive (Cabinet) are required to make the final decision, the Council will decide whether to make recommendations to inform that decision.
+Where the issue is one on which the Council's Executive (Cabinet) are required to make the final decision, the Council will decide whether to make recommendations to inform that decision.
 The petition organiser will receive written confirmation of this decision.
 This confirmation will also be published on our website.

-8. E-petitions
+7. E-petitions

 The Council welcomes e-petitions.
 E-petitions must follow the same guidelines as paper petitions.
-They can be emailed to corporatesupport@rutland.gov.uk.
-The petition organiser will need to provide us with their name, postal address and email address.
+They can be emailed to democraticservices@rutland.gov.uk The petition organiser will need to provide us with their name, postal address and email address.
 You will also need to decide how long you would like your petition to be open for signatures.
 Most petitions run for six months, but you can choose a shorter or longer timeframe, up to a maximum of 12 months.

-9. What can I do if I feel my petition has not been dealt with properly?
+8. What can I do if I feel my petition has not been dealt with properly?